 Every body is a unique body

 Given that everybody is unique, there is no one solution to address inflammation.
 Existing food intolerances, autoimmune deficiencies, and allergies will affect inflammation but what affects you may not affect others.
-As we know, chronic inflammation may be the root of many diseases and maladies.
-In Are You Inflamed? we discussed how a healthy digestive system will keep your gut on track and will help you stay healthy.
-This means eating nutrient-dense foods like dark leafy greens, legumes, bright colored fruits and vegetables, and even a baked potato (as you will discover below)!
-This also means skipping the white bread, overly-processed “junk” food, and sugar.
-Healthy fatty acids will also help your body fight inflammation.
+But in general, the eating nutrient-dense foods like dark leafy greens, legumes, bright colored fruits, and vegetables, and skipping the white bread, overly-processed “junk” food, and sugar will help your body fight inflammation.

 Most of us can excuse the specific elimination of nightshades as we are not professional athletes or getting slammed by 250-pound linebackers in our daily lives!
 Overall, eliminating whole food groups from your diet isn’t necessary unless you suffer from specific food intolerances or allergens.

 Nightshades are Nutrient Dense